-To decide on whether DIs for a given country $i$ are present, we use a NG shrinkage prior similar to the one discussed above.
+To decide on whether DIs, the third aspect of model uncertainty in PVARs, for a given country $i$ are present, we use a NG shrinkage prior similar to the one discussed above.
 While the prior on $\bm{\mu}_0$ introduces local shrinkage parameters that push the differences between cluster centers towards zero, the standard implementation of the NG prior combines local shrinkage parameters with a global shrinkage factor that pulls all coefficients concerned to zero.

-To illustrate the problem of selecting DIs, we partition the matrices $\bm{B}_{ip}$ for $p=1,\dots,P$ and stack them to obtain,
+To illustrate the problem of selecting DIs, we partition the matrices $\bm{B}_{ip}$ for $p=1,\dots,P$ and stack them to obtain

 where the submatrix $\bm{B}_{ij, p}$ measures the DIs between countries $i$ and $j$ for lag $p$.
 Model specification boils down to deciding whether a given $\bm{B}_{ij, p}$ equals zero, ruling out DIs between countries $i$ and $j$. \cite{koop2016model} use a stochastic search variable selection (SSVS) prior that is based on a set of auxiliary indicators that determine whether different sub-matrices of $\bm{B}_p$ are pushed to zero.
 While this approach is conceptually straightforward to implement, a high dimensional model space needs to be explored.
 Using MCMC techniques helps to circumvent this issue by performing a stochastic model specification search that only explores a fraction of the full model space.
 However, in large dimensions, the possible number of DI restrictions is huge, even for a moderate number of countries included.
 In that case, even SSVS priors manage to exploit only a tiny fraction of the model space, leading to weak convergence \citep{bhattacharya2015dirichlet}.